pgroonga/pgroonga.github.io/how-to/synonym-expansion.md

 For example, if we want to also match "display" when specifying "window" as the search keyword, register "window" to `term` and register "window" and "display" to `synonyms`.
 Note that we attention to need also register target synonym term to `synonyms`.

-We set PGroonga's index to `term` for searching to fast and without uppercase and lowercase.
+We set up PGroonga's index to be able to run fast search `term` without case-sensitivity.

 We can register multiple synonyms into `synonyms` because type of `synonyms` is `text[]`.